ckinateder/StoryGrab/README.md

 =========

 StoryGrab takes a list of news sources (no limit) and searches them for the specified keyword.
 Required libraries are all included in repository.
+Keep in mind, I built this as a junior in high school.

 Screenshots:
 ============